ibm-cloud-docs/Cloudant/query/search.md

 }
 ```
 {: codeblock}
+{: node}

-See the following example that uses HTTP for a query that sorts cities in the northern hemisphere by their distance to New York:
+See the following example that uses HTTP for a query that sorts cities in the Northern Hemisphere by their distance to New York:

 ```http
 GET /examples/_design/cities-designdoc/_search/cities?q=lat:[0+TO+90]&sort="<distance,lon,lat,-74.0059,40.7127,km>" HTTP/1.1